misdoro/JavaNodeSwDoc/source/plugin-datamodel.rst

 Create Cayenne classes
 +++++++++++++++++++++++

-Let's open cayenne modeler application and create a new project:
+Let's open the cayenne modeler application and create a new project:

 .. image:: img/cayenne/1.png

-Now we need a dataNode describing database connection
+Now we need a dataNode describing the database connection

 .. image:: img/cayenne/2.png